Bengal: Southeast Bengal

-Southeast Bengal refers to the hilly-coastal Chittagonian-speaking and coastal Bengali-speaking areas of Chittagong Division in southeastern Bangladesh.
+Southeast Bengal refers to the hilly-coastal Chittagonian-speaking, Noakhali-speaking and Bengali-speaking areas of Chittagong Division in southeastern Bangladesh.
 The region is noted for its thalassocratic and seafaring heritage.
 The area was dominated by the Bengali Harikela and Samatata kingdoms in antiquity.
 It was known to Arab traders as Samandar in the 9th century.
 During the medieval period, the region was ruled by the Chandra dynasty, the sultanate of Bengal, the kingdom of Tripura, the kingdom of Mrauk U, the Portuguese Empire and the Mughal Empire, prior to the advent of British rule.
 The Chittagonian language, a sister of Bengali is prevalent in coastal areas of southeast Bengal.
-Along with its Bengali population, it is also home to Tibeto-Burman ethnic groups, including the Chakma, Marma, Tanchangya and Bawm peoples.
+Besides Chittagonian, other regional languages, such as Noakhali or Noakhailla, are also spoken in this region.
+Along with its Bengali population, it is also home to Tibeto-Burman ethnic groups, including the Chakma, Marma, Tripura, Mru, Tanchangya, Bawm and other Jumma peoples.

 Southeast Bengal is considered a bridge to Southeast Asia and the northern parts of Arakan are also historically considered to be a part of it.